Handbook Menu

 • The maximum number of credits students may earn for a given clinic shall be nine, except for clinics that only run for two quarters, in which students may earn up to seven credits.
 (Currently, this is the Poverty and Housing Law Clinic.)
 An Independent Research project may not be used to evade applicable maximums or other rules regarding clinic participation.
 Students may enroll in no more than 14 total credits with the Director of Corporate Lab Programs and any other instructor who teaches in the Kirkland & Ellis Corporate Lab Clinic, including no more than nine credits in the Kirkland & Ellis Corporate Lab Clinic itself.
 All credits taken during the 2L and 3L years with any instructor who teaches in the Kirkland & Ellis Corporate Lab Clinic count toward this 14 credit limit.

 • Students may enroll in a clinic for no more than three credits in any one quarter, with the following exception: a clinic that mandates two quarters of enrollment, and does not permit more than two quarters of enrollment, may offer one three-credit quarter and one four-credit quarter.
-Currently, this includes the Poverty and Housing Law Clinic.
+Currently, this includes only the Poverty and Housing Law Clinic.

 • Students are awarded one credit for work averaging four hours per week per quarter, subject to the applicable maximums set forth above.
 Students are expected to keep a record of the time they spend in practical work done in conjunction with the clinic.
 Within the Edwin F. Mandel Legal Aid Clinic only, students may enroll in two Mandel clinical projects simultaneously with written permission of the relevant clinical supervisors.
 No other simultaneous enrollments in multiple clinics are permitted.
 Subject to the rules on simultaneous clinic enrollments, students may enroll in more than one clinic during their time at the Law School.
 If more demand exists for a clinic than supply in any given year, a student who has not yet had a clinical opportunity shall receive preference over a student who has already participated in one clinic and seeks to enroll in a different one.